Hairtrigger-Bunnies/CLI-Bangazon/README.md

     3. Product Description.
     4. Product Type.
  4. Then the Product to sell will be created.

+ ## 5. Add product to shopping cart
+1. When the customer selects option 5, they are prompted to choose a product from the list.
+Adding a product when there is no available "cart" will create a new order upon adding a product, and any subsequent products will be added to that order until it it fullfiled by selecting a payment type

+## 6. Complete an order
+1. To complete an order, the user will have to choose a payment option (set up through option #3) which will add the payment type to the order and close it.
+Products on closed orders will now be available when searching the customers' revenue report.
+Any new products added will be placed on a new order ticket.

 ## 7. Remove Customer Product
 1. To remove a product from the the database, the user must first select option #7.